 The one year composite return and the one year benchmark return are used as the relevant metrics when evaluating quantitative errors.
-Errors related to market values and risk numbers will be corrected according to the significance level for the portfolio return and benchmark return, hence if the error in market value impact the composite return more than five basis points it would be consider a material error likewise corresponding risk numbers will be correct according to deviation levels for the returns.
-If the error occurred on the composite side the portfolio return is evaluated.
-If the error occurred on the benchmark side the benchmark return is evaluated.
+Errors related to market values and risk numbers will be corrected according to the significance level for the portfolio return and benchmark return, hence if the error in market value impact the composite return more than five basis points it would be consider a material error.
+Likewise, corresponding risk numbers will be corrected according to the deviation levels for the returns.
+If the error occurred on the composite side, the portfolio return is evaluated.
+If the error occurred on the benchmark side, the benchmark return is evaluated.
 The metrics capture the main quantitative aspects of the GIPS report.
+Qualitative errors, i.e. error in the required disclosures, are generally considered 'Immaterial error' for the purposes of determining appropriate corrective actions, unless specifically listed under 'Not material error' or 'Material error'.

 The assessment of materiality will depend on the following three error categorizations:

-Immaterial error: ± [≤ 1 basis point]
+- Immaterial error: ± [≤ 1 basis point]

-In the case of an immaterial quantitative error, the error does not significantly affect returns meaning there is no significant effect on the one year composite return or benchmark return.
+In the case of an immaterial quantitative error, the error does not significantly affect returns, meaning that there is no significant effect on the one year composite return or benchmark return.
 No significant effect means within a \pm 0.01% (1 basis point) tolerance range.
-In the case of an immaterial qualitative error, the error does not alter the common understanding of the current disclosures.
+A qualitative error is considered immaterial when the error does not alter the common understanding of the current disclosure.
+Unless specifically listed under the 'not material error' or 'material error' categories, qualitative disclosure errors would generally be considered as 'Immaterial error' for the purposes of the error correction procedures.
 This categorization applies to all composites.